Where to Stay in Buenos Aires? Check the best places to stay in Buenos Aires, including a review of Recoleta, Palermo and Puerto Madero

 Benita Hostel – a great budget option to stay in Buenos Aires close to the Plaza de Italia in the Recoleta neighborhood.

-Zola Hostel – a nice hostel in the Palermo area, ideal for those willing to enjoy the nightlife of Buenos Aires.
+Zola Hostel – a nice hostel in the Palermo area, ideal for those willing to enjoy the surrounding nightlife.

 Reasonably Priced Accommodation in Buenos Aires – €€

-Fierro Hotel Buenos Aires – an excellent located in the Palermo neighborhood, one of the best areas to stay in Buenos Aires.
+Fierro Hotel Buenos Aires – an excellent located in the Palermo neighborhood, one of the best areas to stay in the city.

 Eurobuilding Hotel Boutique Buenos Aires – an affordable hotel with great transport connections and close to the iconic Casa Rosada.